Fujifilm X100V vs Olympus E-1

 Studio photographers will appreciate that the Olympus E-1 (unlike the X100V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X100V is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the E-1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X100V and E-1 can be found, respectively, in the Fujifilm X100V Manual (free pdf) or the online Olympus E-1 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X100V or the Olympus E-1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.